Jaksuhn/essays/README.md

 ### Upcoming

 * Fascist Rhetoric (and the rise in the first world)
-* Corruption in America
-* The ideal and scalable budget
+* An ideal and scalable budget